ambianic/erc20-amby/README.md

 # erc20-amb

-ERC20 smart contract for the AMB Community Token.
+Ethereum ERC20 compliant smart contract for the AMB Community Token.

 AMB is a utility token meant to recognize contributions to the Ambianic.ai project.